-Pengukuran Kinerja Magashid Sharia Berbasis Objectives of Magashid Sharia
+Pengukuran Kinerja Maqashid Sharia Berbasis Objectives of Maqashid Sharia

 Zahrah (1994) classifies maqashid sharia into three specific objectives, namely educating individuals (tahdhib al-fard), upholding justice (iqamah al-'adl) and promoting welfare (jalb al-maslahah).
 Razak et al. (2008) initiated the development of a maqasid sharia performance measurement approach based on the classification carried out by Abu Zahrah (1997).
 Al-Ghazali (2011) describes maslahah into three levels starting from need (necessity/al-daruriyyat), complement (complement/al-hajiyyat) and embellishment/al-tahsiniyyat).
 The first element is a necessity which is defined as a very important element (vital) for the survival and welfare of humans.
 Without this element (necessity/al-daruriyyat) it can endanger the order of life in society.
 The second element, namely complement or al-hajiyyat, is an element that facilitates human life.
 This element is a complementary need or interest and the absence of this element does not pose a threat to human survival.
-The third element, namely embellishment or al-tahsiniyyat, is an element related to moral and ethical rules.
-This third element is seen as something that can achieve improvement and perfection in human behaviour at all levels of achievement (Mohammed et al. (2015).
+The third element, namely embellishment or al-tahsiniyyat, is an element and the absence of a something that can achieve improvement and perfection in human behaviour at all levels of achievement (Mohammed et al. (2015).